Portrait of a Lady in Waiting

 9 x 12 Oil on linen

-A winter snowstorm has settled into the mountains of Central Nevada.
+A snowstorm has settled into the mountains of Central Nevada on this cold winter evening.
 Here, the Nevada Northern Railway's main yard at East Ely is at the southern most tip of the Steptoe Valley.
 Just beyond the snowstorm is Saxton Peak.
 Further back in the mountains is the Ruth Mining District, home of one of the largest copper pits on the continent, and the reason this railyard is here.

 12 x 12 Oil on linen